boranova/Advanced-Solidity-Crowdsale/README.md

 ### Creating your project

 Using Remix, create a file called `PupperCoin.sol` and create a standard `ERC20Mintable` token.
-Since you're already an expert at this, you can simply use this [starter code](../Starter-Code/PupperCoin.sol).

 Create a new contract named `PupperCoinCrowdsale.sol`, and prepare it like a standard crowdsale.